segmentio/segment-docs/src/connections/sources/visual-tagger.md

 ### Does the Visual Tagger impact my site or app's performance?

-The Visual Tagger integration has very minimal negative impact to your site’s performance, because it installs a single event handler that makes an asynchronous call to Segment when a tag’s event is invoked.
+The Visual Tagger integration has very minimal negative impact to your site's performance, because it installs a single event handler that makes an asynchronous call to Segment when a tag's event is invoked.
 The integration makes an initial request that takes the same amount of time required to load Analytics.js, and it is cached for subsequent requests.

-However, adding a large number of tags to your site could potentially impact your site’s performance.
-To guard against this we limit the number of tags you can add using Visual Tagger to 99 while the Visual Tagger is in beta.
+However, adding a large number of tags to your site could potentially impact your site's performance.
+To guard against this we limit the number of tags you can add using Visual Tagger to 99 while the Visual Tagger is in alpha.

 ### How many events can I create with Visual Tagger?